Zanaeira/SalahTimesTDD/README.md

 The UICollectionView APIs from iOS 13/14 have been used.
 Namely:
 * DiffableDataSource
 * CompositionalLayout
-* ListCell
+* UICollectionViewListCell
 * SupplementaryRegistration
 * NSCollectionLayoutDecorationItem

 ## Accessibility

-This app considers accessibility.
-Namely, dynamic type:
+This app considers accessibility; namely, dynamic type for users who are visually impaired, or simply prefer to use larger font sizes on their phone.

 ### Dynamic Type